 4. Ensure that adequate arrangements for the children have been made.

-The lawyers at Nussbaum Law have extensive experience in assisting clients with divorces.
+The divorce lawyers at Nussbaum Law have extensive experience in assisting clients with divorces.